Welcome to The After

 Setting of The After

 Cosmological PlaneWhile the spirits who inhabit The After understand how to manipulate its obvious characteristics, the knowledge of how it came to exist eludes even the oldest of soul.
 Surrounded by the void, the white nothingness hanging upon the very edges of existence.
 No creature dare journey beyond the borders of their undying world, for doing so would doom themselves to wandering the quiet empty stillness of the void.
-Left with nothing but your thoughts, until the last moments prior to your second-death.
+Left with nothing but their thoughts, until the last moments prior to the second-death.

 Manifested SophontsSpirits usually manifest as either animalistic beasts or simple-minded flora.
 Any soul retaining their 'humanity' following the first-death are distinguished as sophonts.
 Capable of the mental capacity to work in groups, sophonts often manifest sharing traits aligned with definitive archetypes: